luffy-17/Titanic_predications/README.md

 3. **Website:** [Kaggle](https://www.kaggle.com/c/titanic/data)

-## This is a Box Plot that i used to Mean.
+## This is a Box Plot that i used to show Mean.
 ![Box Plot](/box_plot.png)